How Encryption At-rest and In-transit Works

-There are two types of data encryption: at-rest and in-transit, also known as data in motion.
+There are two types of data encryption: data at-rest and data in-transit, also known as data in motion.
 Data at-rest refers to inactive data not moving between devices or networks and tends to be stored in data archives.
-On the other hand, data in-transit is moving between devices or two network points.
+Data in-transit is data moving between devices or two network points.
 Data in-transit tends to be more vulnerable and requires additional security protocols to ensure data security.

-To maintain the privacy and safety of data at-rest and in-transit, companies rely on data encryption, which translates a piece of data into seemingly meaningless text that unauthorized entities cannot decipher.
+Companies rely on data encryption to maintain the privacy and safety of data at-rest and data in-transit.
+Data encryption translates a piece of data into seemingly meaningless text that unauthorized entities cannot decipher.
 Each type requires specific encryption techniques for optimized protection, which we break down in detail below.

 Encryption for at-rest data entails encrypting stored data to prevent unauthorized access.
 The encryption scrambles the data into ciphertext and requires a decryption key to unscramble it into its initial state.
 Hackers who steal and attempt to access the encrypted data without the decryption key must override the encryption (a difficult task) to decipher the data.
 Without at-rest encryption, hackers load the data onto their computers and access everything.